mathworks/toolboxdesign/MEX.md

 ```

 ### Building the MEX functions
-MATLAB's [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html), introduced in R2022b can be used to automate building the MEX functions.
-Here is a simple buildfile for can be applied on the previously discussed folder structure:
+We recommend using MATLAB's [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html), introduced in R2022b for automating the MEX functions build.
+Here is a simple buildfile that can be used to build single source MEX functions:
 ``` matlab
 function plan = buildfile